yiliu1998/Coadvise/README.md

 We also allow the use of adaptive Lasso (`A.Lasso`) and marginal correlation by specifying the threshold of correlation (`Corr.xi`, with specifying `xi` a number within interval (0,1)).
 We also allow many other choices of outcome models used in the AIPW estimator, besides `linear` and `logit` (logistic for binary outcome) used above, which include the below cases.

 * For binary outcomes: `cloglog`, `log`, `identity`, `probit` used in arguments `out1.model.aipw` and `out0.model.aipw`.
 * For multi-valued categorical (>=2 levels) outcomes: `poission` for Poisson regression (typically for count data), `multilogi` for multinomial logistic regression, and `ordlogi` for ordinal categorical outcomes (e.g., levels of education, grade, etc.).

+#### Extensions

+As mentioned in the upcoming revised version of the manuscript (to be announced soon), we have included two extensions in the current version of the package (see Section 3.3).
+The first extension supports super-covariates or foundation models derived from external data.
+This functionality is integrated into the main `Coadvise()` function.
+The second extension handles covariate-adaptive randomization and is implemented through the `CoadviseCAR()` function.
+The usage of `CoadviseCAR()` is similar to `Coadvise()`, but it requires an additional argument strata, a discrete or factor variable that specifies the stratification levels used in covariate-adaptive randomization.

 ## Contact
 The R code is maintained by Yi Liu (Please feel free to reach out at yi.liu.biostat@gmail.com, if you have any questions).